-Secondary satisfactions depend on probabilities and / or on resolution time, in other words on what is known about the future.
-They include certainty effects from full knowledge ahead, and uncertainty effects from limited knowledge ahead.
-The term secondary was selected not to connote that these satisfactions are of lesser importance.
-Rather it is to connote that they derive from primary satisfactions - from concern at what will or may be primary satisfactions in the future, and from what were and might have been primary satisfactions in the past.

-Secondary satisfactions may arise from emotional response to the uncertain evolution of the choice situation over time, like fear of or hope for some future events.
+For the new terminology, the term secondary was not selected in order to connote that these satisfactions are of lesser importance.
+Rather it was selected in order to connote Pope Selten Risk and EUT 24 11:37 AM, Saturday, 28 November 2009 that they derive from primary satisfactions - from concern at what will or may be primary satisfactions in the future, and from what were and might have been primary satisfactions in the past.
+Secondary satisfactions may arise from emotional responses to the uncertain evolution of the choice situation over time, like fear of or hope for some future events.
 We call such secondary satisfactions emotional.
 SKAT also considers non-emotional secondary satisfactions such as inter-temporal planning inefficiencies and inability to commit unconditionally to repay a loan or complete a task when the future is uncertain.
 Such secondary satisfactions are called material.